 Driven by the surface tension gradient (caused by the surface temperature gradient), water at the droplet bottom will flow upwards, which will in turn minish the temperature gradient on the droplet surface.
 As a result, the upper hemispherical part of the droplet will get warmed up by the upflowing hot water, and the temperature of the upper hemispherical portion should become higher than the case without internal flow considered.
-To account for the effect of internal fluid flow, the overall averaged cap surface temperature is calculated as the modelled temperature:
+To account for the effect of internal fluid flow, the overall averaged cap surface temperature is calculated as the modified temperature: